NETWAYS/gitlab-training/day2/01_Workflows/03_Feature_Branch.md

 * Diff the feature branch to the current main with `git diff main`
 * Checkout the `main` branch
 * Merge the feature branch as non-fast-forward with `--no-ff`
-* Show the history tree with `tig` or inside GitLab
+* Show the history tree inside GitLab

 ## Bonus: